"The world is a thing of utter inordinate complexity and richness and strangeness that is absolutely awesome."

 Douglas Adams, (1952-2001)

-I am a theoretical solid-state physicist, interested in the optical properties and the theoretical description of nanostructures.
-I am working together with Ulrich Hohenester in the Solid State Theory group at the Karl-Franzens-University Graz.
+I am a theoretical solid-state physicist, interested in data science and the optical properties of nanostructures.
+I am working together with Ulrich Hohenester in the Solid State Theory group at the University of Graz in Austria.

 For my dissertation I got the science award of the province of Styria for simulation and modeling (Forschungspreis des Landes Steiermark für Simulation und Modellierung, Kategorie Nachwuchsförderung).

 I continued to work in Graz as a postdoc until December 2011.
 Afterwards I changed to Madrid for a research stay in the group of Javier García de Abajo at the Instituto de Química-Física "Rocasolano", Consejo Superior de Investigaciones Científicas.
-Since July 2012 and after a short research visit in the group of Pierre Berini at the University of Ottawa I'm back in the theoretical nanoscience group of Ulrich Hohenester at the Karl-Franzens-University.
+In July 2012 and after a short research visit in the group of Pierre Berini at the University of Ottawa I returned to the theoretical nanoscience group of Ulrich Hohenester at the University of Graz.

 From July 2014 to March 2015 I was employed by the Erwin Schrödinger Society for Nanoscale Research, currently I'm working as principal investigator of the FWF project P 27299.
 In 2017 I spent another research visit in the group of Hamid Kachkachi at the Laboratoire Procédés, Matériaux et Energie Solaire (PROMES) at the Université de Perpignan Via Domitia in France.

 In 2018 I co-founded the swedish data science company ATSEDA AB, where we work on artificial intelligence, machine learning algorithms, neural networks, and business intelligence solutions.